Chapter 02 - Risks¶

 Introduction¶

-It is expected that AI capabilities will continue to make progress in the upcoming years.
-The chapter on capabilities presents some arguments for why we might expect such trends to continue.
-But why are increasing capabilities a problem?
-As AI models get more capable, the potential risks associated with AI systems also rise.
-Before we can begin a discussion around mitigations, we need to get a concrete understanding of the specific risks - What exactly are the concerning scenarios?
+The first step is to get an understanding of - What exactly are the concerning scenarios?
 What are the likelihoods of certain harmful outcomes occurring over others?, and what aspects of current AI development accelerate these risks?
 In this chapter we aim to tackle these fundamental questions and provide a concrete overview of the various risks in the AI landscape.

 The next few sections focus on answering the following questions: What exactly are the risks?
 What happens and what are we worried about?